famouspotatoes1/google-apps-script-angularjs/README.md

 - Make the GUI possible to do builds using a build tool like Webpack or Parcel.
 I would love to see a GUI that brings us out of the command line and `webpack.config.js` file, so it doesn't require day-to-day usage of the tool to be able to remember commands.
 Make the *loaders* and *plugins* selectable from a list and build my `webpack.config.js` file for me.
 - Run this bundled file as my application when I say *Publish as web app*
 - It seems like there should be an opportunity to do Server Side Rendering to make Google Apps Scripts blazing fast applications
-- Don't try to dumb it down and over complicate things, like IBM has done with all it's f'ing modules in IBM Cloud where I have to select all my technologies and connect them through the GUI interface.
+- Don't try to dumb it down and over complicate things, like IBM has done with all their freaking modules in IBM Cloud where I have to select all my technologies and connect them through the GUI interface.
 I'm fine with adding my connection to Firebase exactly as I do today, in my index.html file, which also matches their documentation.

 Remember that not everybody that might be using or needing web technologies, is a day-to-day programmer.
 In fact, I don't even work in IT and to get all these tools installed on my work computer to do such stuff is a pain in the you know what; that is why the Web IDE is awesome.